pranavc28/blog/content/posts/generative-ui-tinker.md

 **3. Stability Through Clipping**
 The clipping mechanism prevents catastrophic policy updates.
 Even if we sample an unusually good or bad trajectory, the policy update is bounded.
 This is crucial for fine-tuning pre-trained models where we want to adapt behavior, not destroy existing knowledge.

+With the theoretical foundation established, we can now turn to the practical implementation details.

 ## Implementation: Asynchronous PPO Training with Tinker